Luang Prabang khao soi

 Posted on

 In Laos, sticky rice is the main staple — but if sticky rice is the president of the Lao diet, then noodles are like its running mate.
-Fresh or dried, wide and flat or thin and round, morning, noon or night, noodles can be eaten as a meal in itself or as a side dish.
+Fresh or dried, wide and flat or thin and round, morning, noon or night, noodlse of northern Laos can be eaten as a meal in itself or as a side dish.
 The vast majority are made from rice and they come in all shapes, sizes and textures.
 The way they are prepared and eaten can be extremely regional, and this is apparent with the noodles of northern Laos.

 Here, noodle soups are the most common way to eat them.
 They warm and fill the belly and there is nothing as satisfying as a steaming bowl on a cold morning in Luang Prabang, though you’ll see locals enjoy it even on the most sweltering days.
 They are also eaten as cold salads, mixed with a savoury dressing and plenty of herbs, and in nem-style foods, where an assortment of ingredients are rolled into rice paper or lettuce leaf wraps.